JohanDegraeve/xdripswift/Docs/DirectLibre.md

 latency is guaranteed.
 See Apple's [background location guidance](https://developer.apple.com/documentation/corelocation/handling-location-updates-in-the-background) and [underwater foreground behaviour](https://developer.apple.com/documentation/coremotion/accessing-submersion-data).

+## Watch connection diagnostics

+Open **Advanced Settings → Direct Libre → Connection diagnostics** with both apps open.
+Refresh status, then **Start capture** and wait for confirmation.
+The Watch records locally without the phone; closing this page does not stop the capture.
+After the test, reopen both apps, **Stop and download**, then **Share report**.
+A stopped capture can be downloaded again.
+Starting another requires confirming replacement; a failed download leaves the last complete phone report intact.

+Recording is bounded to two hours, 5,000 events or 2 MB, whichever is reached first.
+The duration limit is checked on the next event/status request; no timer wakes the Watch.
+A bounded file queue keeps disk work off Bluetooth and UI callbacks.
+Capacity, queue overload and storage errors are explicitly reported.
+Relaunch resumes an unexpired capture; abrupt termination can lose events still queued in memory.

+The report records collector/request IDs, event-origin UTC/uptime, Bluetooth state, scan/connect/cancel requests and callbacks, existing timeout execution, reset acceptance/rejection, service/subscription setup, unlock reservation/write results, packet lengths/parser outcomes and reading delivery timing.
+Lifecycle/dimming and location status/callback timing provide execution context.
+Location callback samples are coalesced to at most one per minute without requesting extra updates.
+There is no automatic water-entry detection, RSSI polling, new reconnect timer or log upload.
+Credentials, raw sensor packets, glucose values and coordinates are omitted.

+For a recovery test, note the time reliable range returns.
+First wait without interacting, then open xDrip without double-tapping, then double-tap if needed.
+Record Bluetooth cycling separately; the capture records the resulting system state callbacks but cannot identify who caused them.
+Brief grey during manager startup is different from persistent grey: the trace distinguishes reset, initialization, powered-on, scan and UI state transitions.

+Explicit background-notification-budget errors are labelled.
+Silence, a pending request or recovery after interaction does not prove Apple throttling, suspension or radio loss.
+Callback association can be ambiguous when connection requests overlap;
+write acknowledgement alone does not establish streaming.
+This is a diagnostic capture, not additional background execution permission or a recovery fix.

 ## Architecture and code map

 | Responsibility | Main source files |